 How Much Sleep Do I Need?

 Can’t fall asleep at night?
-Within sleep, difficulties can arise and there may be a medical reason why.(4)
+There may be a medical reason why.(4)

 Below are a list of common sleep disorders that may be interrupting your dreamless sleep: